The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 The Crew of a Steamship

-Each steamer is manned by about 200 men, distributed as follows: 36 deckhands under 4 officers and 10 petty officers, 60 firemen, coal-heavers and machinists under 15 engineers, and 75 stewards.
+Each steamer is manned by about 200 men, who are divided as follows: 36 deckhands under four officers and 10 petty officers, 60 firemen, coal-heavers and machinists under 15 engineers, and 75 stewards.

 • KELLER, WALLIS & Co., 32 Cockspur St., Charing Cross, London.